 Español (PDF: 193KB)

-- Highlights of the Final Nutrition Facts Label Fact Sheet PDF (233KB)
+- At a Glance: Highlights of the Final Nutrition Facts Label PDF (233KB)

-- Side-by-Side of the Original and New Label Infographic (Black & White PDF: 575KB)
+- Side-By-Side Comparison of the Old and New Nutrition Facts Label (Black & White PDF: 575KB)

 Español (Black & White PDF: 789KB)